kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 ###### Will enabling / using this feature result in any new API calls?

+Yes, this is exactly the idea of this KEP.
 <!--
 Describe them, providing:
   - API call type (e.g. PATCH pods)